kasugaijin/turbo-flight-booker/README.md

 # README

-This Ruby on Rails application is a flight reservation system that uses advanced forms to work with multiple models simultaneously and allow a user to reserve a flight.
-It also makes use of Turbo frames and Turbo Stream to allow passengers to be added to the booking form without a page refresh.
+This Ruby on Rails application is a flight reservation system that uses a nested form to work with multiple models simultaneously and allow a user to select a flight and add passenger details to make a reservation.
+Turbo frames/streams allows passenger fields to be added/removed on the booking form without a page refresh.
+Stimulus JS was used to hide the 'remove' button on the first passenger field.
+Turbo frames also makes the 'Search Reservation' feature feel like a single page application by showing a reservation without a page reload.

 There are four models:
 - Airport